pBouillon/dotnet-advent-of-code-template/README.md

 Here are also a bunch of features offered by the template:

 - Retrieval of the puzzle input localy or remotely
+- Testing of your modelization if you would like to
 - Testing of the puzzle examples
 - Conditionnaly skip the tests of a puzzle if wanted